wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

-    (2) A corporate society that fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) A corporate society that fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 111(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 112 Orders regarding application or distribution of net proceeds